Kusumkoli/Login-System-with-Video-Processing-features-in-C-/README.md

 # Video Processing in C++/OpenCV
-The C++ Application consists of the following features:
+The C++ Mini Application is my first experience with OpenCV.
+It contains the following features:

 1. Login-Logout Feature
-2. Ablility to Access the Webcam and create short videos
+2. Access the Webcam and create short videos
-3. Extract the red channel from the frames and add a gausian filter to these frames
+3. Extract the red channel from the video frames and add a gausian filter to these frames